Cowboys, Rodeos, and Trail Drive Training

 Some interesting links that explain the genre and offer good examples are given below.

-Georgie Sicking at National Cowgirl Museum and Hall of Fame
+The film below is of poet Georgie Sicking at the National Cowgirl Museum and Hall of Fame.

-Cowboy Poetry Gathering - Oscar Auker recites Larry McWhorter's "Cowboy Count Your Blessings."
+The video below is of the Cowboy Poetry Gathering, where Oscar Auker recites Larry McWhorter's "Cowboy Count Your Blessings."

 - CowboyPoetry.com Cowboy and Western Poetry at the Bar-D Ranch www.CowboyPoetry.com Center for Wester